 All livestock is subject to availability.

-We take orders as they come in via our online store starting on November 1st each year and schedule them on our calendar according to availability of eggs at that time.
+We take orders as they come in via our online store starting on November 1st each year and schedule them on our calendar according to the availability of eggs at that time.
 However, egg production fluctuates with each breed and therefore we can only give you an approximate time frame for shipping.

-phone number, email and the type of eggs and amount ordered
+your address, box number, postal code, phone number, email, and the type of eggs and amount ordered

 Your postal code determines shipping costs along with box size and weight